 - Before making changes to the Windows Registry (includes registry clean up using third party programs);

-- Before cleaning Junk files in aggressive mode as some programs store their information in the user profiles and if such files go missing, the computer/program may not act stable; However, restore is not always guaranteed in this case;
+- Before cleaning Junk files in an aggressive mode as some programs store their information in the user profiles and if such files go missing, the computer/program may not act stable; However, restore is not always guaranteed in this case;

 - Allowing any website to perform any specific task on your computer – such as allowing a website to check your system for errors and correcting them;

 In most cases, Windows will create a system restore point automatically periodically by default.
-Windows also creates a system restore point, when it detects a major change happening to your system – like when you are installing Windows Updates, Drivers or at times Software.
+Windows also creates a system restore point when it detects a major change happening to your system – like when you are installing Windows Updates, Drivers or at times Software.

 It is up to you to decide the frequency of creating a system restore point.
 If you use the computer only for certain office work and/or desktop publishing, the frequency can be less.

-If you are among the people who play plenty of games – different games in real time with others on the Internet, the frequency of creating restore points should be more.
+If you are among the people who play plenty of games – different games in real-time with others on the Internet, the frequency of creating restore points should be more.
 Games tend to change settings – especially the ones related to graphics and sound.
 If a game doesn’t reverse settings to what they were prior to loading the game, you will need a system restore point created before you started playing games.
 That does not mean you should be creating a restore point every time before you start a game.
-But the frequency could be something that keeps your graphic and audio settings intact in case some game goes wrong.
+But the frequency could be something that keeps your graphics and audio settings intact in case some game goes wrong.